Tomohiro-Nagasaka/MultiPose3D/Readme.md

 ```
 ONNXRENDERER = True is much slower since many operations will fall back to CPU.

-SMPL model is used for 3D rendering, and the model is downloaded from here.
+SMPL model is used for 3D rendering.
+The model is downloaded from here.
 https://github.com/classner/up/blob/master/models/3D/basicModel_neutral_lbs_10_207_0_v1.0.0.pkl

 (You can also use male/female models)